Parkview Dental Care - David Bertagna, DDS

 Besides the high rate of growing dependent on narcotics, their use poses a problem to people who are taking other medications for various health issues.
 There are many drugs that interact with narcotics that could cause additive side effects.
 However, people who are unable to take NSAIDs may benefit from the short term use of narcotics for most of the pain experienced with dental procedures.

-that preventive dental care is the most important way to help patients avoid gum disease and tooth decay that lead to the need for painkillers.
+The most important way to avoid the need for painkillers is preventive dental care which prevents gum disease and tooth decay in the first place.
 And if there is a dental problem, acting expediently could limit the need to use narcotics.
 Until science can achieve an effective way to treat dental pain in a safe and consistent way, the proper use of pain relieving medications is imperative.
-By making healthy dental choices, we will have happy smiles!